MSPCA-Angell Headquarters

 The Results

 To date, the Fund has disseminated funds across the Commonwealth for spay/neuter surgeries and vaccinations; this includes cats/dogs in municipal care, cats/dogs owned by low-income residents, and feral cats.
-In addition, the Fund has helped with emergency assistance to help municipalities deal with situations such as animal hoarding, large scale abuse and neglect cases, and disease outbreak — helping an additional 1,910 cats and dogs in dire situations.
+In addition, the Fund has helped with emergency assistance to help municipalities deal with situations such as animal hoarding, large scale abuse and neglect cases, and disease outbreak — helping thousands of additional cats and dogs in dire situations.

 Learn more about the Fund on the state’s website.